Northstrix/Midbar/README.md

 Midbar (RTL8720DN Version) is a bit odd, but still a fully functional version of Midbar.

+Midbar (RTL8720DN + Arduino Uno Version) is the first version of Midbar that can handle the Nintendo 64 controller.

 The purpose of Midbar is to significantly increase the cost of unauthorized access to its user's personal data.

 You can find the tutorial here: